Alex-mp4/todaytomorrow/README.md

 ## Current plan:
-- Catalogue page (uses grid)
+- Design for product page
-- Individual product page
+- Open new pages for products
-- Give repository prisma access and add database
+- Cart (Jens' code)